-The SSH Config File is a configuration file that customizes the behavior of the SSH client.
-By storing connection information (username, port, key file, etc.) for specific hosts in this file, you can connect later using a short nickname.
+The SSH config file is a configuration file that lets you define how your SSH client behaves.
+If you save connection details for specific hosts (username, port, key file, etc.) in advance, you can later connect using only a short alias.

-• Creating the file: If the ~/.ssh/config file does not exist, you can create it manually.
+• Create the file: If ~/.ssh/config doesn’t exist, create it manually.
+Make sure the permission is set to 600.

 ...

-• Host [Alias]: Signals the start of this block and defines the nickname (Alias) you will use.
-Instead of an alias, you can also put the actual host address (IP or domain) directly.
-Wildcard characters (*, ?) can also be used.
+• Host [alias]: Declares the beginning of a block and defines the alias you’ll use in your SSH command.
+Instead of an alias, you can also put the real hostname (IP address or domain).
+Wildcards (*, ?) are supported as well.

 ForwardAgent Enable SSH agent forwarding (when using ssh-agent) yes

-StrictHostKeyChecking Whether to strictly check the host key (yes recommended) no (used temporally during initial testing)
+StrictHostKeyChecking Whether to enforce strict host key verification (yes recommended) no (temporarily for early testing)

 PortForwarding Whether to allow port forwarding yes

-ServerAliveCountMax Number of retries before disconnecting if server check fails 3
+ServerAliveCountMax Number of failed checks before disconnecting 3

-Let’s add settings for a few frequently accessed servers to the ~/.ssh/config file.
+Let’s add a few frequently used servers to ~/.ssh/config.

 Host webserver